Open workflow system

 Core: Secrets auto-redacted before upload to Cloud

 Use official packages when they fit, then add your own organization-specific capabilities without leaving the workflow system.
 The point is not a pile of adapters.
-The point is one runtime that keeps growing with your use case.
+The point is one runtime that absorbs more of your stack over time.

 @glubean/graphql